plaindata-ai/censoredROC/README.md

 The main class of this package is __cenROC__

-In order to use the methods you have to intialise the class first like so
+In order to use the methods you have to intialise this class

 __cenROC(Y, M, censor, t, U = NULL, h = NULL, bw = "NR", method = "tra",
     ktype = "normal", ktype1 = "normal", B = 0, alpha = 0.05, plot = "TRUE")__